tjr1974/Silk-Road-Legends-of-Wulin/documentation/ai instructions.md

 24. Batch database operations when possible.
 25. Implement proper memory management to prevent leaks.
 26. Use dependency injection to pass instances of classes that need to interact with each other.
+27. Use technically precise terminology to answer questions.